LHMak/multinational-retail-data-centralisation75/README.md

 ## Usage Instructions
 **Prerequisites:**
-- A local SQL database and corresponding server (pgAdmin4 in my case)
+- A local SQL database and corresponding server (I used a PostgreSQL database and pgAdmin4 to facilitate this).
 - Two YAML files containing database credentials:
   - `db_creds.yaml` - File containing the credentials to connect to the source AWS database
-  - `sales_data_creds.yaml` - File containing the credentials to connect to the targest PostgreSQL database
+  - `sales_data_creds.yaml` - File containing the credentials to connect to the target PostgreSQL database
   - This screenshot shows the required template the credential YAML files must follow:

     ![TEMPLATE_creds](https://github.com/LHMak/multinational-retail-data-centralisation75/assets/147920042/79969bed-321e-4662-8ee6-9d5fa8102478)

-- `api_key_header.yaml` - File containing an X-API-key to be used in the headers of a get request for listing the number of stores in the business.
+- `api_key_header.yaml` - File containing an X-API-key to be used in the headers of a get request for listing the number of stores in the company.
   - This screenshot shows the required format of YAML file containing the API key:

     ![TEMPLATE_x_api_key](https://github.com/LHMak/multinational-retail-data-centralisation75/assets/147920042/e8a3db13-eacc-4b07-bc30-eb435da59b0a)